Challenging a Personal Independence Payment (PIP) Decision - Options for challenging a PIP decision?

 Beware that if you challenge a decision, it can be changed to make the PIP award lower or shorter.

-The decision about your PIP is set out in a letter that the Department for Work and Pensions (DWP) send you.
+The decision about your PIP is set out in a letter that the Government department that is responsible for employment and welfare.
+See full definition send you.
 This is called the decision letter.
 The date on the letter is the decision date.

 Check a PIP decision